Toward Unlimited Self-Learning MCMC with Parallel Adaptive Annealing: ANNEALING SELF-LEARNING MONTE CARLO WITH VAE

 where $\varepsilon$ is a positive constant determined by a user.
 The new candidate $\beta^{\prime}_{(1)}$ is checked whether it is accepted or not in the same way as described above.
 This process is repeated until the $s$-th candidate $\beta_{(s)}^{\prime}$ is accepted, and finally $\beta_{(s)}^{\prime}$ is set to $\beta_{k+1}$.

-It should be noted that the proposed method has an implicit function to detect insufficient learning of the model $p_{\theta_{k}}(x;\beta_{k})$ and retrain it.
-If the model is not trained enough, the candidates $\beta_{(s)}^{\prime}$ are all rejected and $\beta_{k+1} = \beta^{\prime}_{(s)}$ remains equal to $\beta_{k}$.
-From Algorithm~\ref{alg:VAE-SLMC}, such a behavior induces retraining of the model with the same $\beta_{k}$.
-This is a great advantage of the proposed method over simple scheduling such as logarithmic scheduling.
+Note that the proposed methods have an implicit function to detect under-learning of the model $p_{\theta_{k}}(x;\beta_{k})$ and retrain it.
+If the model is not trained enough, the candidates $\beta_{(s)}^{\prime}$ are all rejected and $\beta_{k+1} = \beta^{\prime}_{(s)}$ remains equal to $\beta_{k}$, inducing ``retraining'' of the model with the same $\beta_{k}$.
+This is a great advantage of the proposed method over simple scheduling.